A guide to working capital loans for UK businesses

 What is a working capital loan?

-A working capital loan is a type of business financing for SMEs.
+A working capital loan or a business capital loan is a type of business loan for SMEs.
 They tend to be short-term loans lasting up to 12 months and are used to cover day to day spending rather than a major investment.
+They can be either secured or unsecured loans depending on your circumstances.

 Business working capital loans are often relatively quick to arrange, which can be useful if your business runs up against unexpected short-term cash flow problems.